bjh/lumber/README.markdown

 ------------------

 1. simple messages
-2. coloured output (using ssoroka-ansi)
+2. coloured output (optional, requires ssoroka-ansi)
-3. to be continued...
+3. to be determined sometime in a future far, far away...